Birthmark and Mole Removal

 Traditionally, birthmarks and moles are present at birth or develop early in life.
 However, they can cause damage to one’s self-esteem through adolescence and adulthood if they are large and noticeable.
 While most birthmarks and moles do not pose health risks or necessarily require treatment, many individuals choose to have them removed.
 Depending on your needs and preferences, Dr. Grazer performs birthmark and mole removal through surgical excision or laser treatment.

-Benefits of Birthmark and Mole Removal
+What Are the Benefits of Birthmark and Mole Removal?

 Birthmark and mole removal can address skin conditions such as: